-Items which may be searched for without consent may include knives or weapons (made or adapted), alcohol, drugs, fireworks, pornographic images and stolen items.
+Items which may be searched for without consent may include knives or weapons (made or adapted), alcohol, illegal drugs, fireworks, pornographic images and stolen items.
 Hillside also enforces a strict ban on tobacco, e-cigarettes and energy drinks which have a detrimental effect to school discipline.
-Only school staff that have been nominated by the Principal can search pupils with their consent for any item if the pupil agrees.
-Nominated staff may also search and confiscate electronic devices, such as mobile phones, if there is reasonable suspicion that it may contain offensive or inappropriate material which has been, or is likely to be used to commit an offence.
-Nominated staff will have read and signed the DfE guidance on Screening, searching and confiscation, DfE (July 2022)
+School staff can search pupils with their consent for any item if the pupil agrees.
+School staff may also search and confiscate electronic devices, such as mobile phones, if there is reasonable suspicion that it may contain offensive or inappropriate material which has been, or is likely to be used to commit an offence.
+Please refer to Screening, searching and confiscation, DfE (January 2018)

-Whilst it is good practise to inform parents or guardians that there will be a referral made to the police, advice will be taken from the police if it is felt that a school representative needs to act as an appropriate adult.
+Whilst it is good practise to inform parents or guardians that there will be a referral made to the police, advice will be taken from the police if it is felt that a school representative needs to act as appropriate adult.
 The school is not obliged to inform parents before a search takes place or to seek their consent to search their child.